Home » Do Female Tortoises Have Periods?

 There usually isn’t any blood when laying eggs because a tortoise’s reproductive system works differently than that of mammals.

 If there’s some blood, it could be because the ovipositor has been overworked and experienced a slight tear.
-If there’s a lot of blood, it indicates a more significant problem.
+If there’s a lot of blood, it indicates a more significant health problem.